Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 America’s most visited national park, perfect for the whole family.

-📍 Google Maps | 👉 Browse Great Smoky Mountains Hotels on Booking
+📍 Google Maps | 👉 Browse Hotels Near Smoky Mountains National Park on Booking

+Starting off strong at the top of the list is Great Smoky Mountains National Park.
+It’s America’s most visited national park, and a popular one for families.
 This subrange of the Blue Ridge Mountains is filled with lush forests, open meadows, and a variety of native plant and animal life.

 Hiking, biking, fishing, and camping are all popular activities in the Great Smoky Mountains.
 There are diverse trails ranging from easy walking trails along rivers to more challenging uphill climbs.
-This makes it an especially great park for families, as there’s a little something for everyone.

 Outer Banks